 This is common sense, right?
 If your headgear’s foam doesn’t absorb the shock immediately, your head will have more bruises.
 Your torso and even your entire body can be affected badly by this and this might increase the duration of your rest periods.

-There are several tips and methods which can provide these and speed up the process dramatically.
+There are several tips and methods which can help muscles recover effectively and speed up the process dramatically.

 - Train with protective gears which minimize the impact

 - Consuming the right supplements at the right time